Naibeye/gemography/README.md

 <!-- PREREQUISITES -->
 ## Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+list libraries you need to use application and how to install them.
 * certifi==2021.5.30
 *  chardet==4.0.0
 *  click==8.0.1